Donald Henry Heffner

 Don "Jeep" Heffner was a second baseman who played eleven years in the majors and later became a major league coach and manager.

-After some years in the minors with the Baltimore Orioles, he broke into the majors with the 1934 New York Yankees, in Babe Ruth's last year with the team.
-Heffner played in some games with the team in each of 1934-37, while Tony Lazzeri was the regular second baseman each year.
+After some years in the minors with the Baltimore Orioles, he broke into the majors with the New York Yankees in 1934, in Babe Ruth's last year with the team.
+Heffner played in some games with the team in each of 1934-1937, while Tony Lazzeri was the regular second baseman each year.
 Heffner did not appear in post-season play.

-After his playing career ended, infielder Don Heffner was a minor league manager, a longtime big league coach and briefly managed in the majors.
-In 1949, Heffner left the Elmira club to return home to be with his daughter.
-Virginia Heffner was diagnosed with leukemia and passed away September 11.
+After his playing career ended, Heffner was a minor league manager, a long-time big league coach and briefly managed in the majors.
+In 1949, Heffner left the Elmira Pioneers to return home to be with his daughter.
+Virginia Heffner was diagnosed with leukemia and passed away on September 11th.
 He was a Kansas City Athletics coach from 1958 to 1960 and a member of the Detroit Tigers staff in 1961.
 In 1964 and 1965, he was a New York Mets coach.
-He managed the Cincinnati Reds for the first half of the 1966 season and was a member of the California Angels staff in 1967 and 1968.
+He managed the Cincinnati Reds for the first half of the 1966 season before being replaced by Dave Bristol and was a member of the California Angels staff in 1967 and 1968.

 |Cincinnati Reds Manager